Inflammatory bowel disease: Psychological interventions

 Patients with IBD have a higher prevalence of depressive and anxiety disorders compared to the general population, women with IBD are more likely than men to develop affective disorders since up to 65% of them may have depression and anxiety disorder.

 Currently, there is no evidence to recommend psychological treatment, such as psychotherapy, stress management and patient's education, to all adults with IBD in general.
 These treatments had no effect on quality of life, emotional well-being and disease activity.
 The need for these approaches should be individually assessed and further researched to identify subgroups and determine type of therapy that may benefit individuals with IBD.
 In adolescents population such treatments may be beneficial on quality of life and depression, although only short-term effects have been found, which also imposes the need for further research.

 A meta analysis of interventions to improve mood (including talking therapy, antidepressants, and exercise) in people with IBD found that they reduced inflammatory markers such as C-reactive protein and faecal calprotectin.
 Psychological therapies reduced inflammation more than antidepressants or exercise.

 Treatment standards

 Crohn's and Colitis Australia, the peak body for IBD in Australia, where prevalence is one of the highest in the world, reviewed the quality of care for patients admitted to Australian hospitals.
-They found that only one hospital met accepted standards for multidisciplinary care, but that care was improved with the availability of even minimal specialised services.
+They found that only one hospital met accepted standards for multidisciplinary care, but that care was improved with the availability of even minimal specialized services.